Okpainmo/theme-toggle-tutorial-app/copyright/how-to-add-light-and-dark-theme-toggle-to-a-nextJs-app-using-tailwindcss.md

 Such trends can be in the form of preferences for certain programming languages, libraries/frameworks or the use of certain design/development patterns.

-One trend that impresses me quite well, is the theme-ing trend.
+One trend that impresses me quite well, is the "theme-ing" trend.
 It’s very common nowadays to see applications or websites with the theme-toggle functionality – a feature that enables users to select themes or color preferences with which they wish to explore the app or website.

 The most common theme functionality, is the light-dark mode selection.